 Builder’s Risk insurance is one such coverage.
 In this article, we will look at the benefits of Builder’s Risk to you as a contractor.

 What Is Builder’s Risk Insurance?

 Builder’s Risk insurance is a type of Construction Insurance.
-It protects buildings and other structures while they are being built or remodelled.
+Moreover, it protects buildings and other structures while they are being built or remodelled.
 Your Builder’s Risk policy pays for damages up to the coverage limit.
-This should match the estimated completed value of your project.
+As such, this should match the estimated completed value of your project.

 What Does Builder’s Risk Insurance Cover?

 Most Builder’s Risk policies include coverage for building materials, foundations, fixtures, machinery and scaffolding.
-Your policy will also provide coverage for equipment used to service the building, such as elevators and HVAC or electrical systems.
-For causes of loss, most Builder’s Risk polices will insure against fire, explosion, theft, vandalism, wind (usually excluded in coastal areas), hail, lightning, and aircraft and vehicle collision.
+Consequently, your policy will also provide coverage for equipment used to service the building, such as elevators and HVAC or electrical systems.
+Furthermore, for causes of loss, most Builder’s Risk polices will insure against fire, explosion, theft, vandalism, wind (usually excluded in coastal areas), hail, lightning, and aircraft and vehicle collision.

 What’s Not Covered By Builder’s Risk Insurance?

 - Construction trailers

 Additionally, Builder’s Risk policies do not usually offer coverage against natural disasters like earthquakes, floods, and landslides.

 - Acts of terrorism and war